slideflow/slideflow/docs-source/source/tutorial2.rst

 Creating a Dataset
 ******************

-Next, create a :class:`slideflow.dataset.Dataset` instance to indicate which slides we will be working with (again, we are working with 256 px tiles at 128 um).
+Next, create a :class:`slideflow.Dataset` instance to indicate which slides we will be working with (again, we are working with 256 px tiles at 128 um).
 We only want to use our training set for now, and only include slides with an ER status annotation.
 For this, we will use the filters arguments.

 .. code-block:: python